sjltaylor/resolve/README.md

 Limitations

- * Rails convention: if the constant for a named dependency can't be resolved by "my_name".classify.constantize then the dependency will have to be resolved manually
+ * Rails convention: if the constant for a named dependency can't be resolved by "my_name".camelize.constantize then the dependency will have to be resolved manually
+ * doesn't work with extend (modules)

 # Resolve